Yorafa/coursenote/_sta314/Ridge.md

 Pros:

--   A better job for prediction than the OLS approach by reducing the coefficient estimates.
+-   A better job for prediction than the OLS approach by reducing the coefficient estimates (less variance)
 -   Computionally efficient than OLS, especially when u want to get best model from best subset selection

 Cons: